TheRenegadeCoder/sample-programs-website/docs/projects/insertion-sort/euphoria/index.md

 -- Do insertion sort and show results values = insertion_sort(values) show_list_values(values)

 ```

 {% endraw %}

-[Insertion Sort](https://sampleprograms.io/projects/insertion-sort) in [Euphoria](https://sampleprograms.io/languages/euphoria) was written by:
+Insertion Sort in [Euphoria](https://sampleprograms.io/languages/euphoria) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 26 2023 08:24:38.
-The solution was first committed on Feb 19 2023 21:44:13.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution